ninelabs/ninelabs.com/_posts/2015-05-15-moses-departs-for-brck.md

 Mo has been an entrepreneur at heart since his school days, and he&rsquo;s joining a group of fellow Kenyans to revolutionize Internet access in rural or other areas which have historically offered only unstable connections at best.

 The BRCK was launched via a succesful Kickstarter campaign and is already [available for purchase](http://shop.brck.com/brcks/brck-v1.html).
-Mo will be applying his coding chops to developing the online module for BRCK users and promoting best practices for developers to engage with it via the cloud.
+Mo will be applying his coding chops to improve BRCK for thier users and help the company acheive its goals.

 We&rsquo;ll miss having Mo just a desk away, but luckily he&rsquo;s not going too far!
 BRCK are fellow members of Strongbox West, so we&rsquo;ll get the chance to wave at him in the halls and maybe share a glass of whiskey from time to time.